 There is a wealth of information you can access to help you gain an insight into your local area.
 Some examples are: demographics, prevalence of disease, areas of deprivation, life expectancy, physical activity levels, number of children accessing free school meals, levels of excess weight, reports on child mental health and much more.

-There are three key websites which contain Hertfordshire specific information.
+There are some key websites and documents which contain Hertfordshire specific information.
 These are:

 - Herts Insight website

 This includes population profiles; wellbeing and health stats; economy, work and education profiles; housing and transport stats; local community profiles; and much more.